MicrosoftDocs/architecture-center/docs/anti-patterns/extraneous-fetching/index.md

 ----------

-**Note:** The statistics shown in this image were not generated by running the load-tests, but were obtained by monitoring the system in production.
+**Note:** The statistics shown in this image were not generated by running the load tests, but were obtained by monitoring the system in production.
 However, the statistics are still valid as they give an indication of how the query uses resources and this is not dependent on whether the system is under test at the time.